Scope of this Policy

 Contact email: Charmaine@gardior.com.au

-If the complaint is not resolved, individuals can complain to the Australian Privacy Commissioner, telephone 1300 363 992 or visit www.privacy.gov.au
+If the complaint is not resolved, individuals can complain to the Office of the Australian Information Commissioner, telephone 1300 363 992 or visit www.oaic.gov.au

 Complaints about handling of personal information